-“The traumas of my life were about to become law and dictate the traumas for thousands of children,” he says.
+“The traumas of my life were about to become law and dictate the traumas for thousands of children,” he said.
 “I had never thought about getting involved before, but I’m glad I did.”

 After graduating from high school, Seaton spent a year working as an LGBTQ organizer at the ACLU of Tennessee, primarily fighting anti-trans bathroom bills and acting as a voice for trans youth.
-Now, with a degree from the University of Denver, he has come back to the Tennessee affiliate to serve as their first-ever trans justice advocate.
+Then, with a degree from the University of Denver, he came back to the Tennessee affiliate to serve as their first-ever trans justice advocate.

-Since starting the role in January, he has focused on lobbying legislators about urgent trans issues, including access to school sports and gender-affirming health care.
-He’s also focused on grassroots efforts, empowering trans communities across the state and educating rotary clubs and children’s organizations.
-“I’m trying to change the narrative of transness in Tennessee from a negative one to a positive one,” he says.
+In this role, Henry focused on lobbying legislators about urgent trans issues, including access to school sports and gender-affirming health care.
+He also focused on grassroots efforts, empowering trans communities across the state and educating rotary clubs and children’s organizations.
+“I’m trying to change the narrative of transness in Tennessee from a negative one to a positive one,” he said.

-As the fight for trans justice has shifted from bathroom bills to health care bans, Seaton has seen his own role shift too.
-At 24, he’s now working to help young people share their own perspectives.
+As the fight for trans justice has shifted from bathroom bills to health care bans, Seaton saw his own role shift too.
+At the ACLU, he worked to help young people share their own perspectives.